remy/txt2bas/README.md

 This code is inspired by the [.txt2bas](https://gitlab.com/thesmog358/tbblue/-/blob/ef6dc4fd0f684349d16354d67d4f756db2994fdb/src/asm/dot_commands/txt2bas.asm) dot command on the ZX Spectrum Next (not that I could read the asm code!).

-This project provides 3 things:
+This project provides:

 - `txt2bas` command line tool
 - `bas2txt` command line tool
-- library for BASIC and text manipulation
+- library for BASIC and text manipulation, validation and renumbering

 **Important to note** there is no error checking in the BASIC source you provide as text.
 This code is simply converts back and forth and performs no error checking (as yet).